 This course is approved as a 15-hour code update for the 2023 NEC.
 Taken online, with no instructor interaction, this course will explain all the major changes and you will answer questions along the way.
 You can start and stop at your convenience, making this an efficient way to get the course information you need and get you back out in the field.

 After payment, a unique student link will be sent to you via email (within 24 hours, but often the same day) so you can access the course.

-This course requires students to have their own current copy of the National Electrical Code book.
+This Online National Electrical Code Certification Program requires students to have their own current copy of the National Electrical Code book.